vovagorodok/ArduinoStreamLogger/README.md

 # Arduino Stream Logger
-Library opens posibility of logging by using ostream.
+Library opens posibility of logging by using ostream.\
-When log level is disabled (by adding `-D LOG_LEVEL_DISABLED` or removing `-D LOG_LEVEL_..`) than all strings. operators calls, etc. will be optimalized/removed from binary.
+When log level is disabled (by adding `-D LOG_LEVEL_DISABLED` or removing `-D LOG_LEVEL_..`) than all strings, operators calls, etc. will be optimalized/removed from binary.

 ## Using
 Required c++17 and newer.
 Add to `platformio.ini`: